Leslie8826/Static_Website_2/README.md

  - at least 3 social media icons: 30-35 pixels on each side

 ### Requirement 5
-<br> We are required to choose 4 different categories of books for the store:
+We are required to choose 4 different categories of books for the store:
+ - sdasdas
  -